nickserv/danamccurdy.com/_posts/2013-07-01-two-moments-freedom-and-coda.md

 to catch this moment in words;
 I look up,
-and the bright magic has left the sky,
-Leaving a darker beauty,
-painful to see,
-A poem that does not want
-to be written;
+and the bright magic has left the sky, leaving a darker beauty, painful to see, a poem that does not want to be written;
-And still the clouds roll on,
+and still the clouds roll on,
-Like the sea,
+like the sea,
-Like the earth,
+like the earth,
-Like me.
+like me.